 3. How many and what percentage of eToro users are currently trading crypto-assets?

 “Around two-thirds of our users currently, hold or trade crypto.”

 4. What are eToro’s main goals for the next two years?

-As the world of investing changes, this means eToro evolving too so that we can continue to support our clients and help them meet their investment goals. eToro is a community and as such we are always listening to our users.
+As the world of trading changes, this means eToro evolving too so that we can continue to support our clients and help them meet their trading goals. eToro is a community and as such we are always listening to our users.
 This has been key for our success to date and will, we hope, help us to continue to grow and continue to meet the evolving needs of our users.
 So, constant innovation is a key goal for us.

 We also want to continue to grow.
 Today we have over 11 million registered users from over 140 countries.
 Our website is in 21 languages and we provide customer support in 8 languages.
 We want to continue our global expansion.
 We launched a crypto offering in the US this year and we see this as an exciting opportunity for eToro.”

 5. Do you consider CBDCs are an answer to virtual currencies or a sign of desperation among traditional financial institutions?